HCA Florida JFK Hospital

-The JFK Medical Center is a 486-bed medical center in Atlantis, Florida.
+The HCA Florida JFK Hospital is a 486-bed medical center in Atlantis, Florida, United States owned by HCA Healthcare.
+The hospital was founded in 1966 as a community hospital and was named for former U.S. president John F. Kennedy.
+The hospital is home to ACGME accredited residencies in internal medicine and general surgery.
 It has over 500 affiliated physicians, 2200 healthcare professionals, and 300 volunteers.
 The hospital specializes in cardiovascular care.
-It is a teaching hospital affiliated with the University of Miami's Leonard M. Miller School of Medicine.
+It is a teaching hospital affiliated with the University of Miami's Miller School of Medicine.

 The former West Palm Beach Hospital became JFK North Medical Center.
 It specializes in psychiatric and orthopedic care.

-History

-The hospital was founded in 1966 as a community hospital and was named for former U.S. president John F. Kennedy.

-The hospital is home to ACGME accredited residencies in internal medicine and general surgery.